cemasma/whatsappanalyzer/README.md

 ## Examples

-* For find the most used words in general.
+* Find the most commonly used words in general.
     ```sh
     analyzer --file "chatrecord.txt"
     ```

-* For find the most used words for specific person.
+* Find the most commonly used words in general for a person.
     ```sh
     analyzer --file "chatrecord.txt" --username "Cem Asma"
     ```

-* If you do not send limit, program sets it defaultly 10.
-For see more or less words.
+* You can adjust a limit for the word counts to display more or fewer words.
+If you do not set a limit, the program defaults to 10.
     ```sh
     analyzer --file "chatrecord.txt" --limit 20
     ```

+* You can combine it to with user filter.
     ```sh
     analyzer --file "chatrecord.txt" --username "Cem Asma" --limit 20
     ```

-* For set the starting index.
+* Set starting index.
     ```sh
     analyzer --file "chatrecord.txt" --start 10
     ```